Your Business and Customer Retention

 Customer retention is when you focus on maintaining the existing customers of your business that have already been converted while reducing the number of customers lost.
 That process complements customer acquisition and lead generation, which have you attracting new customers.

-Many customer retention strategies are about increasing the revenue that each customer is generating, often by getting them to make repeat purchases and referring other customers.
-If you want to have an effective customer retention program, you will need to build long-lasting customer relationships.
+Many customer retention strategies are about increasing each customer is revenue, often by getting them to make repeat purchases and referring other customers.
+You must build long-lasting customer relationships to have an effective customer retention program.

 What is Customer Lifetime Loyalty and Value?

-Customer lifetime value or CLTV is a metric that will show the total revenue that your business can get from an average client.
-If you want to calculate your CLTV, you have to know the average amount that a customer will spend, your customer’s life span, and the purchase frequency.
+Customer lifetime value, or CLTV, is a metric that will show the total revenue that your business can get from an average client.
+If you want to calculate your CLTV, you must know the average amount a customer will spend, your customer’s life span, and the purchase frequency.

 What is Customer Retention Management?